detecttechnologies/gitops-agent/README.md

 # GitOps Agent

 This is a Python-based tool that continuously monitors remote Git repositories for changes and performs actions based on those changes.
-It started as a simple git-repo watcher.
+It started as a simple git-repo watcher in [CVG, IITM](https://github.com/iitmcvg).
 However, it has evolved into a Gitops-enablement tool to help manage applications and their configurations on on-premise servers / classical & conventional infrastructure / VMs / etc without the need for Kubernetes.

 This tool focuses largely on application and configuration management, and not on infrastructure setup as with other Gitops tools linked with IaaC providers.
 This tool is called as an "agent", and not as an "operator" as is traditional k8s speak because in conventional infrastructure like physical servers, any client in a client-server architecture is generally called an "agent".